 - If you are struggling with feelings of isolation and anxiety, don’t deny them or shame yourself for them.
 Find someone to talk to, and commit to that time to regularly decompress and communicate your fears and feelings to another person.

-- If you find that you are self-medicating with alcohol, drugs or a habitual behavior like shopping or gambling, reach out for help to redirect your anxiety into more appropriate avenues or find help.
+- If you find that you are self-medicating with alcohol, drugs or a compulsive behavior like shopping or gambling, reach out for help to redirect your anxiety into more appropriate avenues or find help.

 As both Volk and Walker demonstrated, your ambition is a powerful motivator, and your commitment to your real estate business is a necessary tool.
 Make sure, however, that you don’t forget yourself, your needs and your family during the process of creating your kingdom.